tagazok/my-workshops/custom-vision/tutorial.md

 swa start www --api-location api
 ```

+You can test your api here: <a href="http://localhost:7071/api/dogs" target="blank">http://localhost:7071/api/dogs</a>.
-A "Hello world" Function will be created for you so you don't start with a blank project.
+A "Hello world" Function has been created for you so you don't start with a blank project.
 Let's modify it for our needs.

 --sep--